-Advanced glycation end products (AGEs) are compounds formed from many different stages, AGE is generated at the last stage of the Maillard reaction through polymerization, oxidation, dehydration, and cyclization events, discovered by Louis-Camille Maillard (1878-1936) [53].
+Advanced glycation end products (AGEs) are a complex group of compounds formed in multiple stages with the Maillard reaction playing a key role.
+AGE is generated at the last stage of the Maillard reaction through polymerization, oxidation, dehydration, and cyclization events, discovered by Louis-Camille Maillard [53].

-Type 2 diabetes is recognized as a common disease in modern times, causing a heavy burden on global health, forecasting the number of cases in adults (20-79 years old) with 783.2 million cases in 2045 [54].
+Type 2 diabetes is recognized as a global epidemic in modern times, causing a heavy burden of public health concerns worldwide, forecasting 783.2 million cases in adults aged 20-79 years in 2045 [54].
 High blood sugar is responsible for endogenous AGE synthesis.
-AGE together with the RAGE receptor activates inflammatory responses (NF-kB, NOX1, ERKs, Janus kinases, MAPK) that damage cells leading to diseases including retinopathy, neuropathy, nephropathy, and atherosclerosis.
-Endogenous AGE comes from the cause of high blood sugar in patients with diabetes, but exogenous AGE originates from a typical Western diet with the characteristics of high-temperature food processing and cooking for a long time, low hydration, and high pH [53].
+AGE together with the RAGE receptor activates inflammatory responses (NFkB, NOX1, ERKs, Janus kinases, MAPK) that damage cells leading to including retinopathy, diseases nephropathy, neuropathy, atherosclerosis.
+Endogenous AGE results from the high blood glucose level in patients with diabetes, while exogenous AGE originates from a typical Western diet with the characteristics of hightemperature food processing and cooking for a long time, low hydration, and high pH [53].